1samuel411/CaptureFlagAIChallenge/README.md

 # Judging
 The game will be judged with team sizes of 8v8.

+6 Rounds: The bot with the highest score will move on to the next elimination round.

 During judging your bots will go through a single-elimination tournament.
 [More Info](https://www.wikiwand.com/en/Single-elimination_tournament)

 # Rules